10 Top Tips to Conquer Your Blood Sugar Levels!

 • Add paneer to it and mix well.
 Refrigerate at least for an hour and serve cool.

-Oats have a low glycemic index, high in soluble fiber which helps in improving blood sugar control and reducing post-meal spikes.
+Oats have a low glycemic index, high in soluble fibre which helps in improving blood sugar control and reducing post-meal spikes.
 They are great sources of antioxidants, minerals, and vitamins.

-Apples have a low glycemic index and high fiber content.
+Apples have a low glycemic index and high fibre content.
 They are rich in antioxidants like quercetin which helps in cell protection.
 They are great for managing appetite and weight.

 Ingredients: